chadgauth/portfolio/src/content/blog/git-good.md

 // Play video
 ```

-This refactoring not only simplifies the code but also enhances its readability and maintainability.

-### Lesson 5: Mixed Responsibilities
+### Drill 5: Single Responsibility, One Mission!

-"Every function, Dr. Gitgood, should have a mission, a sole purpose," Professor CodeWise emphasized.
+"Every function, Dr. GitGood, should have a mission, a sole purpose," Colonel CodeWise hollered.
+"Get your functions in line!"

 **Before:**